M66B/FairEmail/FAQ.md

 If you want to make a backup yourself, you could use a tool like [imapsync](https://imapsync.lamiral.info/).

-Since version 1.1556 it is possible to export all messages of a POP3 folder in mbox format according to [RFC4155](https://www.ietf.org/rfc/rfc4155.txt), which might be useful to save sent messages if the email server doesn't (which is risky because breaking or losing your device, means losing your sent messages!).
+Since version 1.1556 it is possible to export all messages of a POP3 folder in mbox format according to [RFC4155](https://www.ietf.org/rfc/rfc4155.txt), which might be useful to backup sent messages if the email server doesn't (which is risky because breaking or losing your device, means losing your sent messages!).
 For this, please long press on the folder in the folder list of an account (tap on the account name in the navigation menu).

-If you want to import an mbox file to an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.
+If you want to import an mbox file into an existing email account, you can use Thunderbird on a desktop computer and the [ImportExportTools](https://addons.thunderbird.net/nl/thunderbird/addon/importexporttools/) add-on.

 Note that in case of IMAP, all messages on your device are also on the email server.